3D scanning and 3D printing for museums and archeology

 A member of Arskan scanning in 3D a statue with the 3D scanner FaroArm.

-> MyMiniFactory – Scan The World.
-Thousand of 3D files from all across the globe.
-The 3D files were made from real life objects scanned in 3D.
-The designs are 100% printable!
+- MyMiniFactory > Scan The World.
+Thousand of 3D files from artists and museums all across the globe are available here, obtained from real life objects scanned in 3D.
+The designs are 100% 3D printable.

-> African Fossils.
-3D scanned files in HD, classified by time period and type (hominids, animals, tools).
-A wikipedia section is associated to each single 3D model, for detailed explanations and background of the fossil.
+- African Fossils.
+You will find here HD 3D designs of fossils, categorized by time era and type (hominids, animals, tools).
+A wiki section is linked to each 3D model, with detailed explanations and background information on the fossil.
 A powerful educative resource.

-> MorphoSource.
-MorphoSource is a project-based data archive that allows researchers to store and organize, share, and distribute their own 3D data.
-File formats include tiff, dicom, stanford ply, and stl.
+- MorphoSource.
+MorphoSource is an online repository which allows researchers from universities and labs worldwide to store, share, and distribute their 3D data.
+You will find here thousands of 3D morphological data sets, downloadable for free.
+3D file formats include tiff, dicom, stanford ply, and stl.
 You can browse the cultural files by Institution, Taxonomy, Bibliography and Project.